-In any R-3 or R-4 Zone, Aall new buildings, structures, and all exterior alterations or enlargements of an existing building or structure in any R-3 or R-4 Zone consisting of 10 units or more shall require Site Plan Review approval pursuant to the provisions of Chapter 19.770 (Site Plan Review Permit) and Design Review approval pursuant to the provisions of Chapter 19.710 (Design Review).
-Projects of less than 10 units shall not be subject to the provisions of Chapter 19.770 (Site Plan Review) but will be subject to the provisions of Chapter 19.710 (Design Review).
+In any R-3 or R-4 Zone, all new buildings, structures, or enlargements of an existing building or structure shall require Design Review approval pursuant to the provisions of Chapter 19.710 (Design Review).

 19.100.090 Other Regulations Applicable to All Residential Zones.